opendp/opendp/docs/source/developer/development-environment.rst

 A few notes on VS Code:

-* Be sure to install the `rust-analyzer <https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer>`_ plugin, not the rust plugin
+* Be sure to install the `rust-analyzer <https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer>`_ plugin, not the Rust plugin
 * Open ``rust-analyzer``'s extension settings, search "features" and add ``"untrusted", "bindings-python"``
 * Look for ``Problems`` in the bottom panel for live compilation errors as you work
 * Other useful extensions are "Better Toml", "crates" and "LaTex Workshop"